 If something about the payment transaction appears to be suspicious, you should consider making the payment later or in different ways.

 If implemented properly, these protection techniques will dramatically decrease the risk that your mobile payment app will be compromised.
-They could also prevent you from squandering profits from your holiday-related mobile transactions to cover the cost of potential data breaches.
+They may also prevent you from wasting profits from holiday-related mobile transactions to pay for potential data breaches.